SolemmaLLC/ClimateStudioDocs/docs/Location.rst

 Location
 ================================================
-The location subpanel is used to select the site position of earth via a typical meteorological year (TMY).
-A TMY contains hourly measured data for a variety of environmental variables that are requires for a environmental performance analysis such as direct and diffuse solar radiation, temperature and relative humidity levels as well as wind speed and direction.
+The location subpanel is used to specify the position of the site on earth by selecting the closest available typical meteorological year (TMY).
+A TMY file contains hourly measured data for a variety of physical quantities that are required for an environmental performance analysis including direct and diffuse solar radiation, temperature and relative humidity levels as well as wind speed and direction.
+The default site is the TMY3 file for Boston, Logan International Airport.
+To select another file, left-click on the file selector icon next to the name of the current TMY file.

 .. figure:: images/Location.jpg
    :width: 900px